fojoshi/DyslexiaLearn/README.md

 ### Predicting class probabilities with trained models

-The following command will generate a csv file containing predicted class probabilities for each subject in the `data/raw_images` folder
+The following command will generate a csv file containing predicted class probabilities for each participant in the `data/raw_images` folder

 `python dyslexialearn/predictor.py input_configs/predict.json`